levon-brokenponyclub/russell-publishing-workbooks-crm-integration/README.md

 4. **Test Connection**: Verify connectivity and credentials

 #### Field Mapping Configuration
-The plugin automatically maps form fields to Workbooks fields using the following conventions:
+- Map form and ACF fields to Workbooks fields using standardized naming.
-- `person_personal_title` → Personal titles
-- `employer_name` → Editable employer field (recommended)
-- `cf_person_aoi_*` → Areas of Interest fields
-- Marketing preferences and subscription fields
+- ACF fields for event/campaign reference, dynamic questions, and sponsor opt-in are automatically mapped.
+- No need to manually update forms for new gated content fields—just update the ACF field group.

 ---